BenKennish/AutoVCStatus/README.md

 If there are 4 members of a voice channel "Alpha" as follows:

-- Alice playing "Fortnite"
+- Alice is playing "Fortnite"
-- Bob playing "Minecraft"
+- Bob is playing "Minecraft"
-- Charlie playing "Fortnite"
+- Charlie is playing "Fortnite"
-- Dylan not playing any game
+- Dylan isn't playing any game

 The bot may set the channel status for "Alpha" to one of the following, depending upon configuration: